 - Rubber bands (big enough to go around the jar)

 - Bottles with tight lids (you can use recycled if you like.
-Since I didn’t have any to recycle, I ended up buying these - affiliate link)
+I have a bunch of Grolsch bottles and flip-top bottles that I found at Sur la Table.)

 - Glass measuring cup (for bottling)